 Let's talk a little bit about communications security or "COMSEC" as it pertains to email, texting and social media.
 COMSEC is also critical in the use of landlines, snail mail and even the face-to-face conversations that you have on the street from day to day but for now, let's stick to online dangers.
 The following is fairly long but if you value your safety and privacy, it will be WELL worth your time to read it.
 Please bear in mind that are many more advanced measures above and beyond what is mentioned here but for now, this will get you headed in the right direction.
 Like everything else, opinions may vary on this subject.
 I can say that I have had a couple of the finest communications and security specialists available advise me on this subject and we have been playing this game for a long, long time.

 "COMSEC" is not just a military or law enforcement acronym, it applies to all of us.
 A common phrase that just makes me cringe is, "My life is an open book, I have nothing to hide".
 I have heard or seen those exact words hundreds of times over the years.
 Well, yes you do have something to hide.
 The things that you say online can be used easily to build profiles on you and your family or your business by those that wish to do you harm either physically, financially or psychologically.
 These can be hackers, scammers, violent criminals or the gov't.
 For instance, after a few times of mentioning on Facebook what time you pick up little Jimmy from baseball practice or what time you go to work or when you get paid, just to mention a few, a profile can be started on you and how you conduct your day to day life.
-Careless mention of friends' or family names, addresses, phone or social security numbers, dates, etc. Nearly anything you provide can be used to harm or inconvenience you and it is astonishing to see the amount of personal information that gets put out every day!
+Careless mention of friends' or family names, addresses, phone or social security numbers, dates, etc. When you're leaving, where you're going and how long you'll be gone on vacation.
+Nearly anything you provide can be used to harm or inconvenience you and it is astonishing to see the amount of personal information that gets put out every day!
 Luckily, there are a few things we can do to dramatically reduce that possibility.

 OK, we can move on now...